5-semesterprojekt/Frontend/README.md

 ## Naming

 - Variables are camelCased.
 Functional Components are PascalCased, but normal functions are camelCased. (ie. UI-related => PascalCasing)
-- .ts files must be camelCased
+- `.ts` files must be camelCased
-- .tsx files must be PascalCased<br>
+- `.tsx` files must be PascalCased<br>
-- If a .tsx file contains a modal or page, it must be named accordingly
+- If a `.tsx` file contains a modal or page, it must be named accordingly (fx.
+HomePage.tsx or EventModal.tsx)
 - All folders are lower case and words are separated with dashes (fx. "sub-pages")
 - Avoid abbreviations
+- `.js` file are **NOT** allowed in `src`

 Examples:
 ```
 // Modal
 ✔️ EventModal.tsx
-✔️ Event.Modal.tsx
 ❌ Event.tsx               // Missing 'Modal'
 ❌ eventModal.tsx          // Not PascalCasing
+❌ Event.Modal.tsx         // Don't dot separate

 // Page
 ✔️ CalendarPage.tsx
-✔️ Calendar.Page.tsx
 ❌ Calendar.tsx            // Missing 'Page'
 ❌ calendarpage.tsx        // Not PascalCasing
+❌ Calendar.Page.tsx       // Don't dot separate

 // Helper functions
 ✔️ eventValidation.ts
 ❌ EventValidation.tsx     // Not a UI component
 ❌ EventValidation.ts      // Not camelCasing

 ```